jeffaco/duplicacy-util/README.md

 `dupliacy-util` interactively, it's strongly recommended to configure notifications.

-For now only email notifications are supported, but more notification channels will be implemented.
+For now only email and http notifications are supported, but more notification channels will be implemented.
 The following config snippet shows how to subscribe to specific notifications: